-MSC are can be isolated using simple methods from a variety of human tissues, such as bone marrow, adipose tissue, placenta, umbilical cord or umbilical cord blood.
+MSC can be isolated with simple methods from a variety of human tissues, such as bone marrow, adipose tissue, placenta, umbilical cord or umbilical cord blood.
 Bone marrow is the usual tissue source of MSC for the production of apceth Biopharma’s cell therapeutics.
 As multipotent progenitor cells, MSC can differentiate into a variety of cell lineages, including osteocytes (bone), chondrocytes (cartilage), adipocytes (fat) or muscles cells.

 In cell culture MSC can be expanded to the clinical scale in a short period of time to produce one or more therapeutically active cell doses.
 In the process MSC retain their stem cell characteristics, such as the ability to self-renew and differentiate.